dbcook/cave-servo/README.md

    * Position gain: 570
    * Velocity gain: ~150
    * Integration time constant: 15ms  (may need to be even shorter)
+* [IN WORK] Make secondary 7.5lb counterweight to allow use of heavier aux scope and eyepieces
+   * Cast iron blank obtained of correct 6" diameter
+* [IN WORK] Make easily detachable caster "skateboard bars" for rollaround on the patio

 ## Control Electronics

-Now using an OnStep MaxPCB4, after starting with the MaxPCB3.
+The servo controller is now based on an OnStep MaxPCB4, after starting with the deprecated MaxPCB3.
 The MaxPCB4 changes many components to surface mount, eliminates parts on the back, and removes the obsolete RTC module, replacing it with a coin cell holder for internal RTC backup on the Teensy.

 The electronics are housed in a Seahorse SE540 (Pelican clone) weatherproof case.
 The power supplies, terminal blocks, and MaxPCB4 card are all mounted on a DIN rail attached to the underside of the top panel.
 It took a lot of design iterations to get everything to fit in the SE540 case.
 I did not want to go to the next larger case in the series because it's *much* larger, to the point of being very ungainly.